 What Are Lemon Laws for Cars?

-The federal “lemon law” that covers most of these situations can be found in Title 15 Chapter 50 of the U.S. Code, in Sections 2301-2312.
+Lemoning a car is a bit of a process.
+The federal “lemon law” that covers most of these situations can be found in Title 15, Chapter 50 of the U.S. Code, in Sections 2301-2312.
 Also known as the Magnuson Moss Warranty Federal Trade Commission Improvements Act, the law sets regulations for consumer products that are covered by written warranties.

 If you’re making a lemon law claim, you’re essentially saying your car didn’t live up to its warranty.
 That means you have to buy a car with a warranty to have a good case.
-Just remember that you don’t have to buy a brand-new car to get lemon-law protection.
+Remember that you don’t have to buy a brand-new car for lemon-law protection.
 Used cars and trucks sold with warranties are covered as well.

 In other words, if an automaker can’t make things right in a reasonable amount of time, it has to let you choose between a refund or a replacement.